-MECP is developing a new excess soil re-use regulation which will reportedly include amendments to existing regulations including O.Reg.
+MECP has developed updated excess soil re-use regulations which include amendments to existing regulations including O.Reg.
 347 (Waste) and O.Reg.
 153/04 (Records of Site Condition), made under the Environmental Protection Act.
-LDS is monitoring the EBR Registry for updates to the status of this proposed regulation.
+LDS staff have kept apprised to changes in the regulations.

 Tank Removals and Site Remediation -